smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 ## **`GET` /table/{table_name}/records**

-Retrieves the paginated records of a table in a schema.
+Retrieves the records of a table in a schema.

+### __Parameters__

+- `table_name`: The table name to retrieve the records from
+- `schema`: The schema to search the table in (default: 'public')
+- `offset`: The offset to where the pagination count will start from (default: to 0)
+- `limit`: The maximum number of records to retrieve starting from the offset (defaults: 100, max: 100)

 === "Python"